amanda-seibert/DIO-Sistema_Bancario/README.md

 We were selected by a major bank to create their new system.
 This bank is looking to modernize its operations and chose Python as the programming language for this purpose.
 In the first version of the system, we had to implement only three features: deposit, withdrawal, and statement.

+🎇Update --> No primeiro update do trabalho, tivemos que otimizar o sistema bancário desenvolvido anteriormente a efetuar a adição de funções com o objetivo de aprimorar a estrutura e a eficiência do sistema, implementando as operações de depósito, saque e extrato em funções específicas.
+🎇Update --> In the first update of the project, we had to optimize the previously developed banking system by adding functions to enhance the structure and efficiency of the system, implementing deposit, withdrawal, and statement operations in specific functions

 # Depósito/Deposit 💹

 O sistema deve permitir o depósito de valores positivos na conta bancária.
 A versão inicial do projeto é destinada a um único usuário, portanto, não precisamos lidar com identificação de números de agência e conta.